re-mote-sensing/re-mote/VictorVezina19/README.md

 * Using multiple sensors on the Gateway may cause flash issues.
 If you plan on using lots of sensors on the Gateway, get a micro controller with enough flash (64kB+)
 * The DHT22 sensor is not weather proof, so you must make sure that your enclosure accounts for this

+You can also use your own sensors with this system, instructions on how to do this can be found [here]().

 ### Power options

 battery vs solar vs pluged in